SeriousOldMan/Simulator-Controller/README.md

 12. [Tyre Compounds and Weather Model](https://youtu.be/KFyhVuqojVk) - This session covers the handling of simulator specific tyre compounds.
 You will learn how to configure the available compounds for your car of choice and we will take a look at the weather model of Simulator Controller and learn how this is used together with the tyre compounds in strategy simulations.

+13. [Team Data Replication](https://youtu.be/KgZ86YIBMOQ) - This video shows you how to share telemetry and other data in your team using the Team Server.
+This data can then be used to create team strategies or lookup tyre pressures for an unplanned pitstop in a team race and so on.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community